 - Data Integrity – That the message was not altered from its original form.

-- Message Authentication (Proof of Origin) – That the message actually came from the purported sender.
+- Message Authentication (Proof of Origin) – That the message actually came from the purported sender (if the sender is the signer of the message).

-- Non-repudiation – That the sender cannot deny the authenticity of the message they sent and signed with OpenPGP.
+- Non-repudiation – That the signer cannot deny the authenticity of the message they signed with OpenPGP.

 Encrypting vs. Signing – What’s the Difference?